In-patient luxury rehab center in Thailand

 What are the causes of work addiction?

-Several factors drive people to become addicted to work.
-The causes of work addiction are listed below.
+The causes of work addiction that drive people to become addicted to work are listed below.

 • Biological factors: Work addiction may be influenced by a genetic predisposition to certain addictive personality traits.
-Some people may have a genetic vulnerability to work addiction, including those who suffer from an inability to resist impulses.
-Individuals with a blood relative who is a work addict may also be at an increased risk for developing workaholism.
+Some people, including those who cannot resist impulses, may be genetically vulnerable to work addiction.

-• Psychological factors: include the psychological buzz achieved from working and the need to escape negative situations in life.
-The psychological buzz or high obtained from the workplace may come from getting great feedback from a superior, leading to feelings of pleasure and reward that make a person engage in excessive involvement in work.
-A person may also use work as a means of escaping negative situations in life such as financial crises and damaged personal relationships.
+• Psychological factors: Include the psychological reward achieved from working and the need to escape negative situations in life.
+The psychological reward or high obtained from the workplace may come from getting great feedback from a superior that may induce brief satisfaction.
+This leads to feelings of pleasure and reward that make a person engage in and lose control over excessive work involvement, as explained by Professor Steven Sussman of the University of Southern California explained in a review published in the Journal of Addiction Research & Therapy.
+Excessive work may similarly be associated with a response to negative situations in life, such as financial crises and damaged personal relationships.

 • Social factors: Work addiction may stem from social factors, including workplace policies, culture, and relationships with work colleagues.
+According to a 2020 review article published in the Journal of Behavioral Addictions by Professor Bernadette Kun and her colleagues from Eötvös Loránd University in Budapest, the workplace environment can also influence work addiction.
 Certain organizations may normalize long working hours and may consider it socially acceptable.
 Good workplace relationships may also contribute to work addiction as someone may feel obliged to be consistently good at work to experience more of the comfort that a work environment may offer.

 What are the effects of work addiction?

-• Physical effects: Work addiction can lead to health problems, including physical exhaustion, sleep problems, headaches, body pains, and an increased risk for heart disease and hypertension.
-These physical health effects stem from overworking and losing sleep due to preoccupation with work.
+• Physical effects: Work addiction can lead to poorer physical health problems, including physical exhaustion, sleep problems, headaches, body pains, and an increased risk for heart disease and hypertension.
+A 2020 paper published in the International Journal of Environmental Research and Public Health by a group of professors led by Professor Frédéric Dutheil of the University Hospital of Clermont-Ferrand in France adds that these physical health effects stem from overworking and losing sleep due to preoccupation with work.

-• Psychological effects: A work addict may suffer from psychological problems, including extreme stress, mental exhaustion, anxiety, nervous breakdowns, and depression.
-Experiencing burnout due to mental exhaustion is common in people who suffer from work addiction and may result in the impairment of non-work relationships.
+• Psychological effects: Work addiction may manifest in psychological problems, including extreme stress, mental exhaustion, anxiety, nervous breakdowns, and depression.
+Experiencing burnout due to mental fatigue is common in people who suffer from work addiction and may impair non-work relationships.

-• Short-term effects: The short-term effects of work addiction may manifest in both physical and emotional ways, including dissatisfaction with work, bursts of anger, shortness of breath, and chest pains.
+• Short-term effects: Work addiction may manifest in both physical and emotional ways, including dissatisfaction with work, bursts of anger, shortness of breath, and chest pains.

-• Long-term effects: Being addicted to work has long-term negative consequences, including family conflicts, heart problems, high blood pressure, a weakened immune system, and an increased risk for other illnesses.
+• Long-term effects: Being addicted to work has long-term negative consequences, including prolonged exposure to stress that may cause family conflicts, heart problems, high blood pressure, a weakened immune system, and an increased risk for other illnesses, according to the same 2020 paper published in the International Journal of Environmental Research and Public Health.
 Over time, jobs with high demands can negatively impact a person’s overall well-being and can result in health issues.

 What are the signs and symptoms of work addiction?

-There are potential indicators that someone may be addicted to work.
-The most common signs and symptoms of work addiction are listed below.
+The signs and symptoms of work addiction that are potential indicators of the condition are listed below.

-• Working long hours even when not necessary: Someone with a work addiction may spend more time working at the office even when not necessary.
-Ironically, this is often counterproductive as consistently working long hours can lead to burnout and one may eventually fall behind in their duties as a result.
+• Working long hours even when not necessary: Someone with work addiction may spend more time working because of difficulty in physically and mentally detaching from work.
+Ironically, this is often counterproductive as consistently working long hours can lead to burnout, and one may eventually fall behind in their duties.

-• Losing sleep because of work: A person may ignore the importance of sleep to meet deadlines and finish projects or tasks before turnaround time.
-A work addict may also develop sleep problems due to demanding work schedules and heavy workloads.
+• Losing sleep because of work: A person may need to pay attention to the importance of sleep to meet deadlines and finish projects or tasks before turnaround time.
+According to a 2021 paper published in the International Journal of Environmental Research and Public Health by a team of researchers led by Veruscka Leso of the University of Naples in Italy, working long hours disrupts the body’s natural sleep cycle and ultimately developing sleep problems due to demanding work schedules and heavy workloads.

 • Deteriorating personal relationships: As work takes up a big chunk of a person’s life, they may miss family gatherings or other important events, causing disagreements or conflicts with family members or friends.